 While the authoritative course requirements are available from the course catalog linked below, here is a quick outline of the categories courses for the major fall into.

-Basic Production (3 courses): 100-level courses introducing various forms of media creation including Video and Digital Media.
+Basic Production (3 courses): 100- and 200-level courses introducing various forms of media creation including Video and Digital Media.

-Intermediate Production (2 courses): 300- to 400-level classes further training students in media forms of their choice, with options including video, post-production, social media, game design, and virtual reality.
+Intermediate Production (3 courses): 300-level classes further training students in media forms of their choice, with options including video, post-production, social media, game design, and virtual reality.

-Advanced Production (1 course): 400-level courses allowing students to become experts in their chosen production format.
+Advanced Production (2 courses): 400-level courses allowing students to become experts in their chosen production format.

-Basic Theory (4 courses): 100- to 200-level courses that train students to understand the history and theory of the various media they will work with.
+Introductory Film and Media Studies (2 courses): 200- and 300-level courses that train students to understand the history and theory of the various media they will work with.

-Advanced Theory (1 course): 300- to 400-level allows students to delve deeper into the analysis of one particular type of media.
+Film and Media Studies Courses (4 courses): 300- to 400-level courses that delve deeper into the analysis of particular types of media.

-Electives (2 courses): Recommended to be 300-level or higher, students may take additional intermediate or advanced production courses or advanced analysis courses to fulfill this requirement.
+Electives (2 courses): 300-level or higher, students may take additional intermediate or advanced production courses or advanced analysis courses to fulfill this requirement.